 The name Shivanasamudra literally means Shiva’s sea.
 Shivanasamudra is situated 65 km east of Mysore and 120 km away from Bengaluru.
 The region has been encompassed by forested hills and lavish green valleys.
 The Cauvery river finds its way through the Deccan Plateau and drops downstream to form the lovely twin waterfalls.

 It is believed that the western stream is known as Gaganachukki while the eastern one is known as Bharachukki.
-Gaganachukki falls down from the height of 98 meters with the greatest stream of 667,000 cubic feet for each second.
-Bharachukki is one km far from the Gaganachukki fall and the falling edge of Bharachukki is somewhat more extensive than that of Gaganachukki.
+Gaganachukki falls down from the height of 98 meters with the greatest stream of 667,000 cubic feet per second.
+Bharachukki is one km far from the Gaganachukki Fall and the falling edge of Bharachukki is somewhat more extensive than that of Gaganachukki.
 The rivers here are very solid and the valley is very deep.
 Accordingly, swimming isn't permitted here because of safety concerns.

-Somnathpur is quite an amazing tourist destination known for its phenomenal Prasanna Chennakesava Temple.
+Somnathpur.
+Somnathpur is quite an amazing tourist destination, known for its phenomenal Prasanna Chennakesava Temple.
 This 12th century built Hindu temple is one of the famous representations of the Hoysala architecture.
 This tourist spot has also been nominated for the UNESCO World Heritage site.

-Located at the foothill of Chamundi Hills the city is the second biggest city in Karnataka.
-And there is no doubt in the fact that Mysore also retains an iconic charm which it owes to its immense palaces and heritage buildings.
+Mysore.
+Located at the foothill of Chamundi Hills, the city is the second biggest city in Karnataka.
+And there is no doubt that Mysore retains an iconic charm which it owes to its immense palaces and heritage buildings.
 Perhaps that is the main reason owing to which it is known as the City of Palaces.
 Read More

-Forming the island of Shivanasamundra along with Srirangapatnam which are around 80 km apart from each other, the Kaveri River is a gem to visit, explore and discover.
+Explore The Charm of Kaveri River.
+Forming the island of Shivanasamundra along with Srirangapatnam which are around 80 km apart from each other, the Kaveri River is a gem to visit, explore, and discover.
 The island for Shivanasamundra Falls is a very famous tourist attraction that your children will especially love.

+Pay a Visit to Shimsha Dam.
 The Shimsha Dam is also known as the Markonahalli Dam.
 It is constructed across the Shimsha river at a height of 731.57 meters.
-This dam was built by Krishnaraja Wodeyar IV, for the purpose of irrigating 6,050 hectares of land.
+This dam was built by Krishnaraja Wodeyar IV for the purpose of irrigating 6,050 hectares of land.
 Tourists may also spot orange-fin labeo and arulius barb fishes in the dam.

-The weather remains pleasant throughout the year hence one may plan a visit any time of the year.
-In case you wish to explore the place to the fullest then the best time to particularly visit the Shivanasamudra Falls would be the Monsoon season.
+The weather remains pleasant throughout the year hence one may plan a visit during any time of the year.
+In case you wish to explore the place to the fullest, then the best time to visit the Shivanasamudra Falls would be the Monsoon season.
 This is the time when the river is loaded with water that only adds to its charm!